Department of Corrections and Rehabilitation - Operations Manual

 View All Sections >

-• Inmates may possess legal materials, documents, and books in their quarters or living area consistent with the six cubic foot limitations, except as otherwise set forth in this subsection.
-In addition to the six cubic feet limitation of authorized property as set forth in this Article, inmates may possess up to one cubic foot of legal materials or documents related to their active cases in their assigned quarters or living area.
-Inmates may request that the institution securely store excess legal materials or documents related to their active case(s) when such materials or documents exceed this one cubic foot additional allowance.
+• Pursuant to CCRCalifornia Code of Regulations, Title 15, Subsection 3161(a), incarcerated persons may possess in their assigned quarters or living area up to one cubic foot of legal materials (including legal books), related to an active case, in addition to the six cubic feet of allowable property in their assigned quarters or living area.
+An incarcerated person may request that the institution securely store excess legal materials or documents related to their active case(s) when such materials or documents exceed this one cubic foot additional allowance.
 Only that material in excess of the additional one cubic foot shall be stored.

-• (b)Note: An active case may be defined as any legal action, cause, suit, writ, etc. that an inmate is currently involved in writing or responding to.
+• An active case may be defined as any legal action, cause, suit, writ, etc. that an incarcerated person is currently involved in writing or responding to.
+An active case includes an automatic appeal of a condemned sentence.

-• A suitable area as designated by the Warden shall be reserved for the storage of excess legal material.
-A log record of material(s) stored showing inmate’s name, CDCRCalifornia Department of Corrections and Rehabilitation number, date of storage, and the materials receipt and removal shall be required.
+• A suitable area as designated by the Warden shall be reserved for the storage of excess legal materials.
+A log record is required of materials stored showing the incarcerated person’s name, CDCRCalifornia Department of Corrections and Rehabilitation number, date of storage, and the receipt and removal of the materials.

-• The material shall be placed in a box and sealed at the time of storage with the initials of the inmate and staff member involved.
-When the material is removed, the inmate shall acknowledge its removal by signing the log record.
+• The stored materials shall be placed in a box and sealed at the time of storage with the initials of the incarcerated person and staff member involved.
+When the materials are removed from storage, the incarcerated person shall acknowledge their removal by signing the log record.

-• Upon an incarcerated person’s request, staff shall schedule appointments for the inmates to have access to their stored materials.
-Inmates shall have access to their stored legal material one time per week, if they have an active case.
+• Upon an incarcerated person’s request, staff shall schedule an appointment for the incarcerated person to have access to their stored materials.
+Incarcerated persons shall have access to their stored legal material one time per week.

-• Incarcerated persons assigned to RHU shall provide the necessary identifying information for staff to access stored legal material.
-The incarcerated person is responsible for organizing stored legal material in a manner that allows staff to identify a specific box for exchange.
+• The incarcerated person is responsible for organizing stored legal materials in a manner that allows staff to identify a specific box for exchange.